 The Ice Castles are twinkling castles dreamed up by Brent Christensen.
 He came up with the idea after building smaller versions of these in his backyard to delight his daughter.
 Lucky for us, he decided it would be an interesting idea to build them on a larger scale for other to enjoy.

 The first large Ice Castle was built in 2009.
 Since then, each winter these Ice Castles are re-built in a handful of locations around the United States and Canada.

-This winter 2020-2021 these twinkling ice castles are once again winter attractions in Colorado, New Hampshire, Utah and Wisconsin.
-They are the perfect socially distanced outdoor winter attraction.
+These twinkling ice castles have been winter attractions in Colorado, New Hampshire, Utah and Wisconsin.

 Each ice castle site opens as soon as the weather permits building of them in an open space outdoors.
 They close down once the weather becomes too warm.